GoodSync contains an extensive email notification and reporting suite that can be used to issue alerts for your job runs.

 - The “noattach:” prefix when used does not attach a log file to the email notification.

-You may also specify multiple recipients using “;” as a separator.
+You also have the option to specify multiple recipients using “;” as a separator.

 When sending notifications, you may customize which specific job details are provided in the email through the use of variables.
 This allows for full customization to make your alerts as detailed or as brief as desired.